 Sealing tracks avoids microplastic

 Countless sources cause microplastics*, the abrasion of tyres and road markings or the washing of functional textiles.
 The effects on the environment are still hardly foreseeable.
 It is understandable that against this background all plastic products are put to the test, including tracks.
 They are certainly not among the main causes; however, this is no reason to forego countermeasures.
-Especially if a track is “misused”, for example by concerts or events, the surface can suffer damage.
+Especially if a track is “misused”, for example during concerts or events, the surface can suffer damage.
 Granulate will then escape at holes or cracks.
 However, the track can be protected against this.

 SEAL AND AVOID